alexleedsmatthews/website/dataviz/google-political-ads-transparency-bundle/README.txt

 on the election ad.
 Spend_Range_Max_GBP - Upper bound of the amount in GBP spent by the advertiser on the election ad.
+Spend_Range_Min_NZD - Lower bound of the amount in NZD spent by the advertiser on the election ad.
+Spend_Range_Max_NZD - Upper bound of the amount in NZD spent by the advertiser on the election ad.
+Spend_Range_Min_ILS - Lower bound of the amount in ILS spent by the advertiser on the election ad.
+Spend_Range_Max_ILS - Upper bound of the amount in ILS spent by the advertiser on the election ad.
+Spend_Range_Min_AUD - Lower bound of the amount in AUD spent by the advertiser on the election ad.
+Spend_Range_Max_AUD - Upper bound of the amount in AUD spent by the advertiser on the election ad.
+Spend_Range_Min_TWD - Lower bound of the amount in TWD spent by the advertiser on the election ad.
+Spend_Range_Max_TWD - Upper bound of the amount in TWD spent by the advertiser on the election ad.
 First_Served_Timestamp - The timestamp of the earliest impression for this ad.
 Last_Served_Timestamp - The timestamp of the most recent impression for this ad.
 Age_Targeting - Age ranges included in the ad's targeting.